-- (3) Under the 2011 Equity Plan, as defined below, which became effective January 1, 2011, non-employee directors receive 100% of their fees in restricted units with value equivalent to the value of shares of AutoZone Common Stock ("Restricted Stock Units").
-The "Stock Awards" column represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for awards of common stock under the 2003 Plan and awards of Restricted Stock Units under the 2011 Equity Incentive Award Plan during fiscal 2011.
-See Note B, Share-Based Payments, to our consolidated financial statements in our 2011 Annual Report for a discussion of our accounting for share-based awards and the assumptions used.
-The aggregate number of outstanding Stock Units and Restricted Stock Units held by each director at the end of fiscal 2011 are shown in the following footnote 4.
-See "Security Ownership of Management and Board of Directors" on page 14 for more information about our directors' stock ownership. - (4) As of August 27, 2011, each non-employee director had the following aggregate number of outstanding Stock Units, Restricted Stock Units and stock options:
+- (1) William C. Rhodes, III, our Chairman, President and Chief Executive Officer, serves on the Board but does not receive any compensation for his service as a director.
+His compensation as an employee of the Company is shown in the Summary Compensation Table on page 32.
+Theodore W. Ullyot did not stand for re-election to the Board at the 2011 Annual Meeting.
+Enderson Guimaraes was not elected until October 17, 2012. - (2) Under the 2011 Equity Plan, as defined on page 12, which became effective January 1, 2011, non-employee directors receive 100% of their fees in restricted units with value equivalent to the value of shares of AutoZone Common Stock ("Restricted Stock Units").
+The "Stock Awards" column represents the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for awards of Restricted Stock Units under the 2011 Equity Plan during fiscal 2012.
+See Note B, Share-Based Payments, to our consolidated financial statements in our 2012 Annual Report for a discussion of our accounting for share-based awards and the assumptions used.
+The aggregate number of outstanding awards of common stock under the AutoZone, Inc. 2003 Director Compensation Plan ("Stock Units") and Restricted Stock Units held by each director at the end of fiscal 2012 are shown in the following footnote 3.
+See "Security Ownership of Management and Board of Directors" on page 13 for more information about our directors' stock ownership.

+(3) As of August 25, 2012, each current non-employee director had the following aggregate number of outstanding Stock Units, Restricted Stock Units and stock options: